 - Apple cider vinegar encourages healthy hair growth - Helps hair retain more moisture helping to...

-- Helps dandruff, itchy and dry scalp - apple cider vinegar has antibacterial and antifungal...
+- Helps dandruff, oily hair, itchy and dry scalp - apple cider vinegar properties can help this...

 - Apple cider vinegar helps to balance the pH of hair and scalp, stimulating better circulation to the...

 INGREDIENT STORY: All of Beauty and the Bees products are made from familiar foods like honey, dairy cream, organic herbs, cold-pressed vegetable, nut oils, nut meals, and fresh fruit – ingredients that don’t clog pores and leave your skin free to breathe.
 Their skincare formulas are made with Tasmania's Leatherwood beeswax and honey, found nowhere else in the world, and possessing an intense floral aroma.